spyren/Mecrisp-Cube/README.md

 Alternate ways to flash Mecrisp-Cube to the target.
 For the easy way see MecrispCubeWB#Prerequisites.

-### USB Dongle
+### Application

-The Firefly board does not have a ST-Link interface, but the STM32WB has a built-in boot-loader.
+The Firefly board does not have a SWD/JTAG connector, but the STM32WB has a built-in boot-loader.
 This bootloader works via USB.
 As programming tool I use the CLI from the [STM32CubeProg](https://www.st.com/en/development-tools/stm32cubeprog.html) package.
+To start the bootloader
+ 1. push the BTN button
+ 2. push nRST button
+ 3. release nRST button
+ 4. release BTN button

 <pre>
 $ <b>alias cubepgmcli='/opt/STMicroelectronics/STM32Cube/STM32CubeProgrammer/bin/STM32_Programmer_CLI'</b>